mimblewimble/docs/docs/about-grin/privacy.md

 ![dandelion](../assets/images/dandelion.png)

 Moreover, Dandelion provides an additional benefit unique to mimblewimble, as it allows for transactions to be aggregated at a very early stage.
-Right before a transaction beging its fluff phase, it enters a 30s waiting period in which it will be aggregated with any other transactions it meets, thus obscuring linkability of inputs and outputs that a sniffing node may have learned.
+Right before a transaction starts its fluff phase, it enters a 30s waiting period in which it will be aggregated with any other transactions it meets, thus obscuring linkability of inputs and outputs that a sniffing node may have learned.
 However, the privacy gained from aggregation before fluffing depends on having many other transactions.

 ## Afterword